janawold1/2026_S_nereis_Cons_Gen/03_SNP_PopGen.md

 ```
 ## Diversity Indices
 ### Runs of Homozygosity
-Two methods were used to estimate runs of homozygosity, [ROHAN](https://github.com/grenaud/rohan) and an approach using ANGSD.
+[ROHAN](https://github.com/grenaud/rohan)was used to call runs of homozygosity (ROHs).
+Following the recommendations, we removed all PCR-duplicates from BAM alignment files, estimated a transition/transversion ratio with [VCFtools](https://vcftools.github.io/index.html) v0.1.15, and defined an allowable level of heterozygosity within a 50kb window.

-For ROHAN (and SV discovery), all PCR-duplicates were removed as recommended.
+Starting with SAMtools, we removed PCR duplicates from our markdup files.
 ```
 samtools markdup -@16 -r --write-index *_markdup_autosomes.bam *_rohan.bam
 ```
-And the Ts/Tv ratio was estimated as a prior for ROHan with VCFtools v0.1.15 using the BCF outputs from ANGSD.
+And the Ts/Tv ratio was estimated as a prior for ROHan with VCFtools using the BCF outputs from ANGSD.
 ```
 for POP in AU TI
     do